bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 <!-- form-input-types.vue -->
 ```

-If prop `type` is set to an unsupported value, a `text` input will be rendered.
+If the `type` prop is set to an input type that is not supported (see above), a `text` input
+will be rendered and a console warning will be issued.

 **Caveats with input types:**
 - Not all browsers support all input types, nor do some types render in the same format across
-browser types/version.
+browser types/versions.
 - Browsers that do not support a particular type will fall back to
 a `text` input type.
 As an example, Firefox desktop doesn't support `date`, `datetime`,
 or `time`, while Firefox mobile does.
 - Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
 Instead of using `datetime`, since support should be deprecated, use `date` and `time`
-as two separate input types.
+as two separate inputs.
 - For date and time style input, where supported, the displayed value in the GUI may be different
 than what is returned by it's value.
 - Regardless of input type, the value is **always** returned as a string representation.
+Use `v-model.number` to convert a numeric-like input's value to a native JavaSript number.
+Use `v-model.trim` to remove leading and trailing whitespace from user supplied input.
+- `v-model.lazy` is not supported by `<b-form-input>` (nor any custom component).

 ## Control sizing